-Contractor is one of the major players in the project team who is responsible for executing the construction project work until completion and handover to client (Rao, Kumar, & Kumar, 2018).
+Contractor is one of the major players in the project team who is responsible for executing the construction project work until completion and handover to client (Rao, Kumar and Kumar, 2018).
 They are customer-focused organisations that understand and fulfil the expectations of the client.
-Contractors are expected to complete projects within the timeframe provided for in the contract as delay may lead to penalties (Dvir, Raz, & Shenhar, 2003).
-Therefore, contractors are expected to expected to make an effort to establish a comprehensive and specific schedule before project commencement (Oyegoke & Al-Kiyumi, 2017).
-Aje et al. (2009) reported that contractor's monitoring and control procedure have an impact on the cost and time performance of construction project.
-Contractors are required to plan for materials and procure based on their usage at construction site to avoid work stoppage due to material shortage or unavailability (Osawaru et al., 2018).
-Contractor is responsible for site logistics and site management (Jaśkowski, Sobotka, & Czarnigowska, 2018).
-Main contractors need to monitor subcontractors to ensure that they meet the agreed budget, schedules and technical specifications (Bryde & Robinson, 2005).
-Contractors need to constantly liaise with consultants for clarification of project drawings.
-It is imperative for contractors to maintain harmony with consultants to achieve expectations of both clients and consultants during project delivery (Egemen & Mohamed, 2005).
-It is the contractor's responsibility to ensure quality of projects (Lou, Xu, & Wang, 2017) and safety of all personnel at the work site (Yong & Mustaffa, 2013).
-One of the major responsibilities of contractors in recent years is minimising environmental impact of construction activities at site (Alzahrani & Emsley, 2013).
-Overall, contractors are not only responsible for on-site activities including material procurement and environmental protection, they are also expected to manage site workers, subcontractors and liaise with relevant parties such as consultants, suppliers and local authority.
+Contractors are expected to complete the projects within the timeframe provided for in the contract as the delay may lead to penalties (Dvir, Raz and Shenhar, 2003).
+Therefore, contractors are expected to make an effort to establish a comprehensive and specific schedule before project commencement (Oyegoke and Al Kiyumi, 2017).
+Aje, Odusami and Ogunsemi (2009) reported that contractor's monitoring and control procedure have an impact on the cost and time performance of the construction project.
+Contractors are required to plan for materials and procure them based on their usage at the construction site to avoid work stoppage due to material shortage or unavailability (Osawaru et al., 2018).
+Contractors also responsible for the site logistics and site management (Jaśkowski, Sobotka and Czarnigowska, 2018).
+Main contractors need to monitor the subcontractors to ensure that they meet the agreed budget, schedules and technical specifications (Bryde and Robinson, 2005).
+Contractors need to constantly liaise with consultants for the clarification of the project drawings.
+It is imperative for contractors to maintain harmony with consultants to achieve expectations of both clients and consultants during project delivery (Egemen and Mohamed, 2005).
+It is the contractor's responsibility to ensure the quality of the projects (Lou, Xu and Wang, 2017) and safety of all personnel at the work site (Yong and Mustaffa, 2013).
+One of the major responsibilities of the contractors in recent years is minimising environmental impact of construction activities at site (Alzahrani and Emsley, 2013).
+Overall, the contractors are not only responsible for the on-site activities including material procurement and environmental protection, but they are also expected to manage site workers, subcontractors and liaise with relevant parties such as consultants, suppliers and local authority.